DannyBoyNg/JwtTokenService/README.md

 # JwtTokenService

 A service to help manage JWT access tokens and refresh tokens in C#.
 Supports: HS256, HS384, HS512, RS256, RS384, RS512, ES256, ES384, ES512.
-This service is a simple wrapper for System.IdentityModel.Tokens.Jwt.
-Please use Bouncy Castle or other third party libraries if you need a more feature rich library.
-For example, System.IdentityModel.Tokens.Jwt does not have support for PEM encoded files.
-Bouncy Castle does have support for PEM encoded files.
+This package is a simple wrapper for Microsoft.IdentityModel.JsonWebTokens and aims to make managing JWT tokens as easy as possible.

 ## Dependancies

-System.IdentityModel.Tokens.Jwt
+Microsoft.IdentityModel.JsonWebTokens
 Microsoft.Extensions.Options

 ## Installing